utsavanand2/docs/docs/pricing/README.md

 Covered:

+* As an easier to use alternative to a VPN
-* A tunnel for your blog
+* A tunnel for learning Kubernetes on your own machines, saving money on cloud hosting, but still able to use the `LoadBalancer` service
 * A tunnel for your Raspberry Pi cluster, or homelab
-* A tunnel for learning Kubernetes
 * To access your home automation services and IoT devices
-* Personal sites, APIs and services which do not facilitate or advertise a commercial service
+* Exposing your blog, personal sites, APIs and services which do not facilitate or advertise a commercial service

 Not covered: